DesignLiquido/xslt-processor/README.md

 ## Introduction

-XSLT-processor is an implementation of XSLT in JavaScript.
-Because XSLT uses XPath, it is also an implementation of XPath that can be used independently of XSLT.
-This implementation has the advantange that it makes XSLT uniformly available whenever the browser's native XSLTProcessor() is not available such as in node.js or in web workers.
+XSLT-processor contains an implementation of XSLT in JavaScript.
+Because XSLT uses XPath, it also contains an implementation of XPath that can be used independently of XSLT.
+This implementation has the advantage that it makes XSLT uniformly available whenever the browser's native XSLTProcessor() is not available such as in node.js or in web workers.

-XSLT-processor is a modernized version of the old Google's [AJAXSLT](https://github.com/4031651/ajaxslt) which was written before XSLTProcessor() became available in browsers.
+XSLT-processor is a modernized version of the Google's [AJAXSLT](https://github.com/4031651/ajaxslt) which was written before XSLTProcessor() became available in browsers.

 This implementation of XSLT operates at the DOM level on its input